kyungrae/study/designing-data-intensive-applications/part1.md

 #### Schema evolution rules

-With Avro, forward compatibility means that you an have a new version of the schema as writer and an old version of the schema as reader.
+With Avro, forward compatibility means that you can have a new version of the schema as writer and an old version of the schema as reader.
 Conversely, backward compatibility means that you can have a new version of the schema as reader and an old version as writer.

 #### But what is the writer's schema?

 - Large file with lots of records
 - Database with individually written records
 - Sending records over a network connection